stoplightio/docs/articles/enterprise/components/exporter.md

 curl -v http://localhost:3031/
 ```

-If the Exporter was installed and configured properly, you will receive an `HTTP 200` reponse back.
+If the Exporter was installed and configured properly, you will receive an `HTTP 200` response back.